natberr/Project_One/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./Microsoft Movie Studio Project.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Microsoft Movie Studio Project.ipynb) or our [presentation](./Microsoft Movie Studio Project Presentation.pdf).

 For any additional questions, please contact Nat Berryman - nathaniel.berryman@gmail.com

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md